brainglobe/cellfinder/README.md

 ![raw](https://raw.githubusercontent.com/brainglobe/cellfinder/master/resources/classify.png)
 **Cassified cell candidates.
 Yellow - cells, Blue - artefacts**

+## Contributing
+Contributions to cellfinder-core are more than welcome.
+Please see the [contributing guide](https://github.com/brainglobe/.github/blob/main/CONTRIBUTING.md).

 ---
 ## Citing cellfinder
 If you find this plugin useful, and use it in your research, please cite the preprint outlining the cell detection algorithm: